mikelapierre/dapr-traffic-control/README.md

 To stop the application and remove everything from the Kubernetes cluster, execute the `stop.ps1` script.

-## Run the application on Container Apps
+## Run the application on Azure Container Apps

 1. Fork the sample repo
 2. Create the following required [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for the sample